sayana25/IQCQ-UPES-2023/README.md

 Level 3 : Quantum Fourier Transform

-Level 4 : CHSH inequality(?) and Quantum teleportation
+Level 4 : Quantum teleportation

 The labs and exercises have been created based on labs given in QGSS 2021, QGSS 2023, Qiskit Fall Fests - 2023.